mathrack/incompact3d/README.md

 ## Data associated with our publication in [International Journal of Heat and Fluid Flow](http://dx.doi.org/10.1016/j.ijheatfluidflow.2015.07.009)

-We have established 2 minor typos in our publication in IJHFF:
+We have identified 2 minor typos in our publication in IJHFF:

 - $`G_2`$ is said to be the ratio of fluid-to-solid thermal conductivities while it is the ratio of solid-to-fluid thermal conductivities.
 This typo is reltively minor as this ratio is equal to one in the publication
 - After equation (14), the values given for $`R`$ are erroneous as they were obtained using the dissipation rate of the temperature variance, $`\varepsilon_\theta`$, which includes the Prandtl number.
 Both number given should be multiplied by $`\sqrt{Pr} = \sqrt{0.71}`$.
 The resulting values are close to $`0.13`$, not $`0.16`$.